-In this article, I sought to analyze the ways the COVID-19 pandemic has been impacting the Jain religious organizations in the U.S.A., as well as the everyday religious practices and public discourse of Jains in the U.S.A. and India.
-Given the unique nature of the COVID-19 pandemic as a historical event, it is important to document the state of affairs as it unfolds.
-I hope the case studies analyzed here, while limited, will enable future scholars both to better assess how the (online) religious practices of Jains during the pandemic overlap with or differ from other (online) religious practices, and to examine the long-term effects of the growth of Jain online platforms on various issues, from the question of religious authority to the ongoing democratization of access in online environments.
-We have seen how in terms of Jain practice, Jain organizations in the U.S.A. made considerable efforts to reach their members in various ways, from offering daily bhakti, svādhyāya, and shibir over Zoom to digital darśan.
-While some of these activities were offered for the first time on online platforms, others, like digital darśan, had been offered before the COVID-19 pandemic as well.
-Though the longterm effects of the pandemic-induced digital relocation remain to be seen, it is safe to suggest that it effected a shift of attitude towards virtual religious events.
-If before the pandemic online-only socio-religious events were either rare or rather negatively received in certain Jain communities, they gained in popularity and acceptance during the pandemic (see also Vekemans 2021, 11-12, 15).
-In our examination of the Jain Center of Northern California, we have seen how the changes and accommodations in its religious services were in line with the CDC and Californian state coronavirus guidelines.
-With regards to the manner in which the COVID-19 pandemic has been affecting the everyday religious practices of Jains, I showed that there is a great variation among Jains.
-A common feature, however, is the multifold growth of Jains participating in scholarly religious activities, which is directly linked to the fact that in-person events were either cancelled or severely limited during the early phases of the pandemic.
-I also discussed online $p\bar{u}j\bar{a}$, where I argued that Jain digital platforms can create authentic but temporary sacred spaces.
+In this article, I sought to analyze the ways the COVID-19 pandemic has been impacting the [59] Jain religious organizations in the U.S.A., as well as the everyday religious practices and public discourse of Jains in the U.S.A. and India.
+In terms of Jain practice, we have seen how Jain organizations in the U.S.A. made considerable efforts to reach their members in new and alternative ways, from offering daily bhakti, svādhyāya, and shibir over Zoom, to digital darśan.
+While examining in detail the Jain Center of Northern California, we have seen how the changes and accommodations in its religious services were in line with the CDC and Californian state coronavirus guidelines.
+Further, the 24/7 livestreaming of its temple images raised interesting issues regarding its possible long-term effects in blurring sectarian boundaries.
+I also discussed how Jain digital platforms can create authentic but temporary sacred spaces.
+With regards to the manner how the COVID-19 pandemic has been affecting the everyday religious practice of Jains, I showed that there is a great variation among Jains.
+A common feature, however, is the exponential increase of Jains participating in scholarly religious activities.

-In the second part of this article, I identified and examined a Jain discourse on the COVID-19 pandemic that is characterized by an environmental agenda and by the processes of scientization and universalization.
-As we have seen, the recasting of traditional Jain tenets in an environmental language started already in the 2000s.
-If at that time, this was mainly a trend among second-generation diaspora Jains, the COVID-19 pandemic shows that environmentalism has today become a pan-Jain theme.
-The processes of scientization and universalization analyzed in this paper are also continuations of pre-COVID developments.
-Within the context of the pandemic, these two processes involve, as I have demonstrated, appeals to the authority of science to show the contemporary relevance of Jain principles and pleas to spread the Jain way of life to non-Jains in a collective effort to overcome the COVID-19 pandemic.
+In the second part of this article, I argued that the Jain discourse on the COVID-19 pan-[60] demic is characterized by an environmental agenda and by the processes of scientization and universalization.
+These two processes involve, as I have demonstrated, appeals to the authority of science to show the contemporary relevance of Jain principles and pleas to spread the Jain way of life to non-Jains in a collective effort to overcome the COVID-19 pandemic.
 I further contended that traditional sources of authority have an ambiguous role within the scientization process.
-Several scholars have argued for considering appeals to the authority of science as a "legitimation strategy."
+Several scholars have argued to consider appeals to the authority of science as a "legitimation strategy."
 While this is correct it is also more than that.
 The process of scientization offers, as Aukland contends, "a variety of resources with which people reformulate and re-represent, explore, and reinterpret and at times re-imagine their religion" (2016, 194).
 When appealing to the authority of science, Jains may do so to either "defend and preserve traditional beliefs and practices," or, conversely, "to argue against traditional beliefs and practices" (2016, 194).
-As I hope to have demonstrated, in the Jain discourse on the COVID-19 pandemic discussed in this paper, Jains appeal to authority of science to argue for the contemporary relevance and need of Jainism to both cope with the COVID-19 pandemic and to prevent other such global disasters in the future.
+As I hope to have demonstrated, in the Jain discourse on the COVID-19 pandemic, Jains appeal to authority of science to argue for the contemporary relevance and need of Jainism to both cope with the COVID-19 pandemic and to prevent other such global disasters in the future.